auzuma/.github/profile/README.md

 🚀 *SafetyLens 1.0*, our first version, will be open-source and ready for external testing soon!
 We invite you to join us by testing and contributing once it's live!

 📢 Stay tuned for the repo launch!
-(If it shows as pubic but doesn't have a guide, this means it is not ready for external use yet.)
+(If it shows as public but doesn't have a guide, this means it is not ready for external use yet.)

 ### ℹ️ SQL Generator (`████████░░░░░░ 50% Ready!`) (Coming Soon—Release Date TBD!)
 **An LLM-powered AI agent for generating and running SQL queries, known as "SQL Generator" (sqlgen for short).**